-As a whole the PaW mechanism by itself gives rise to time-reversal symmetric dynamical law like as unitary quantum theory.
-In other words to recognize the arrow of time one has to impose a quantity which increase or decrees continuously under a dynamical law.
+In its framework, the PaW mechanism enables a time-reversal symmetric dynamical law similar to unitary quantum theory.
+Nonetheless, in order to discern the direction of time, it is necessary to introduce a quantity that steadily increases or decreases under a dynamical law.
 One proposal for the arrow of time in the PaW picture is the entanglement between the "observer" and the "observed" in the rest of the universe \cite{MV}.
 However, we demonstrate in this section that this definition does not hold true for the near-horizon region when employing the PaW approach.

-In order to define arrow of time in near-horizon zone we explain it as follows.
-Suppose the pointer states in zone of black hole.
-We will define the increase of entanglement between "pointer" and the "observed" as arrow of time.
-One can define the entanglement between the "observer" and the "observed" as a criterion of arrow of time, however, we choose pointer instead of observer.
-This choice does not make any difference in the physical results here.
-Now, assume that the rest system $A$ which is the interior states of black hole horizon, consist of pointers and observed.
-The observed and the pointer in premeasurement process are as follows
+To establish the direction of time within the "zone," we proceed as follows.
+Let us consider the position of the pointer in the vicinity of the black hole.

+We will define the progression of entanglement between the "pointer" and the "observed" as the arrow of time.
+While one could use the entanglement between the "observer" and the "observed" as a criterion for the arrow of time, we have chosen to focus on the pointer instead of the observer.
+This choice does not yield any disparity in the physical outcomes in this context.

+Now, let us assume that the rest system $A$, which comprises the internal states of the black hole horizon, consists of both pointers and observed entities.
+The observed and the pointer in the premeasurement process are as follows.

-where $|n>_{p}$ , $|n>_{a}$ and $|n>_{b}$ are states of pointer, interior and exterior of the horizon, respectively.
+where $|0\rangle_{p}$ , $|n\rangle_{a}$ and $|n\rangle_{b}$ are states of pointer, interior and exterior of the horizon, respectively.
 The pointer $p$ is in premeasurement state and is not in any interaction with inside or outside of the horizon, yet.
-In this case the pointer can be written by inside states $A$ as follows
+In this case, the pointer can be written by inside states $A$ as follows